Overview

 Highlights

-• Total number of suspicious or malignant cases has increased by 8 to 338116 in the first round (including a single case of benign tumor), 71 in the second round, 31 in the third round, 39 in the fourth round, 46 in the fifth round, 6 in the sixth round, 23 in the Age 25+ Survey and 6 in the Age 30+ Survey.
+- Total number of suspicious or malignant cases has increased by 7 to 345: 116 in the first round (including a single case of benign tumor), 71 in the second round, 31 in the third round, 39 in the fourth round, 48 in the fifth round, 11 in the sixth round, 23 in the Age 25+ Survey and 6 in the Age 30+ Survey.

 The latest overall results including the "unreported" and cancer registry cases

-The official count, as reported above and also in the summary document shown in the next section, is 338 suspicious or malignant cases and 284 surgically confirmed thyroid cancer cases.
-With an addition of the most recent numbers for both "unreported" cases (see this post) and "outside" cases discovered in the cancer registry (updated at the 19th session of the TUE Subcommittee), the count increases to 416 cytologically suspicious or malignant and 346 surgically confirmed cancer cases.
+The official count, as reported above and also in the summary document shown in the next section, is 345 suspicious or malignant cases and 284 surgically confirmed thyroid cancer cases.
+With an addition of the most recent numbers for both "unreported" cases (see this post) and "outside" cases discovered in the cancer registry (updated with an addition of 2019 data at the 23rd session of the TUE Subcommittee), the count increases to 427 cytologically suspicious or malignant and 350 surgically confirmed cancer cases.
+It should be noted that the actual number of cases is likely more due to lack of any past, present or future exhaustive investigation by Fukushima Medical University (FMU), which is necessary to gather all the cancer cases discovered outside the framework of the FHMS-TUE.

 Summary on the current status of the TUE

 A nine-page summary of the first through sixth rounds as well as the Age 25+ and Age 30+ Surveys, "The Status of the Thyroid Ultrasound Examination Results," lists key findings from the primary and confirmatory examinations as well as the surgical information.
+Below is an unofficial translation of this summary which is not officially translated.

 Below is a brief descriptive summary of each round, regardless of the update status, provided for easy reference.